coreboot/coreboot/util/spd_tools/README.md

 *   The memory technology used by the board, e.g. lp4x.
 *   The path to the directory where the generated Makefile.inc should be placed.
-*   A CSV file containing a list of the memory parts used by the board, with an optional fixed ID for each part.
-NOTE: Only assign a fixed ID if required for legacy reasons.
+*   A CSV file containing a list of the memory parts used by the board, with an
+*   optional fixed or exclusive ID for each part.
+A fixed ID is simply an integer
+*   and it ensure that part (and any that share the same SPD) will be assigned
+*   that ID.
+An exclusive ID is prefixed with `*` and ensures that only parts with
+*   the same exclusive ID will be assigned that ID, even if they would otherwise
+*   share the same ID.
+*   NOTE: Only assign a fixed/exclusive ID if required for legacy reasons.

-Example of a CSV file using fixed IDs:
+Example of a CSV file using fixed and exclusive IDs:

 ```
 K4AAG165WA-BCWE,1